jquery/codeorigin.jquery.com/README.md

 ### Production deployment

 1. First, generate a CDN access key: `openssl rand -hex 32`.
-1. At a hosting platform of your choosing, build a container from the Dockerfile in this repository, and pass the CDN access key as build arguments.
+1. At a hosting platform of your choosing, build or pull the container, and pass the CDN access key as run environment variable.
 1. Finally, configure the CDN to use the container address as its origin, with special handling to augment origin pulls with a `Host: code.jquery.com` header, and a `x-cdn-access` header with the access key.

 ### In case of emergency